-The LOGiT IPWEA Indigenous Scholarship will be offered for the first time in 2021!
+The LOGiT IPWEA Indigenous Scholarship is back in 2022!

 The scholarship aims to:

 support an Indigenous professional to build capability and credentials in asset management,